ucfcs/VizCon/concurrency_testing/setup.md

 If you do not have administrative privileges, download the Dr. Memory ZIP, extract it to a specific location, and add that location to your PATH.<br/>

-Note that, if run normally, a good portion of the results with Dr. Memory will be false positives due to issues with MinGW.
-I have added a suppression file by default, which should cut down on false positives, but some may slip through.
+Note that, if run normally, some of the results with Dr. Memory will be false positives due to issues with MinGW.
+I have added a suppression file to cut down on false positives, but I make no guarantees.
 As a general rule, if you see a "__mingw" in a reported stack trace, you can ignore it.

 ## Running

-Before running these tests, edit the makefile so that the compile process does not require Cgreen.<br/>

-To do this, find the "compile" branch that corresponds to your OS, comment out any uncommented lines, and uncomment any commented lines.
-If you are running a memory test, do the same with the "run" branch.<br/>
+Before running these tests, make sure that "usecgreen" is set to 0 and "usememcheck" is set to 1.<br/>

 Additionally, change the value of "testfile" to the appropriate test path and file name (e.g. "memory/memory_test").
 Then, use the following command: